ewan-klein/dataliteracy/data_literacy_bos.md

 School of Informatics should take a lead role in introducing the topic into the undergraduate curriculum.
 The proposed course resembles [Informatics Literacy](http://www.inf.ed.ac.uk/teaching/courses/il1/) in a couple of respects: it is a 20 pt Level 7 course; it is generalist in approach, and will be offered as an outside course to other programmes.

-Key features of the proposed course are the following:
+However, it also has several distinctive features:

-* the knowledge-based learning outcomes will be consolidated and contextualised by a substantial, team-based project;
+* the knowledge-based learning outcomes will be consolidated and contextualised by practice-based work, most importantly in a substantial, team-based project;
 * the interdisciplinary orientation will prepare students for the world of work beyond the university;
-* students will be encouraged to engage actively and responsibly with problems and problem-holders outside the classroom.
+* students will be expected to engage actively and responsibly with problems and problem-holders outside the classroom.

 In order to underpin the interdisciplinary approach to learning, we will strongly encourage other departments to become stakeholders.
 The course is intended to be open to students from Informatics, and will offer them information, skills and ways of learning that are not currently available elsewhere in the curriculum.